now playing, sort of

 i spent a bit today figuring out how to have some kind of widget embedded in a page, but no luck, at least in terms of what i'm looking for specifically. the options i saw were paywalled or not compatible with bearblog as well.

-i wanted something straightforward. a list, or collage of albums or artists that auto-updates according to my listening report at the time of viewing, as web-accessible as possible. it seemed too sophisticated and like something i needed to code myself, which, at the moment, i don't feel like building.
+i wanted something straightforward. a list, or collage of albums or artists that auto-updates according to my listening report at the time of viewing, as web-accessible as possible. it seemed too sophisticated and like something i needed to code myself, which, at the moment, i don't have the time to build.

 tapmusic.net's last.fm collage generator is my best bet at the moment: